GitTools/GitVersion/docs/build-server-support/build-server/tfs-build-vnext.md

 `/output buildserver` and it will replace those variables with the calculated version.
 The TFS GitVersion Build Step (above) handles this too, so if you're already using that, there's nothing extra to configure.

+If GitVersion does not find any substitutions it will just default to using `FullSemVer`

-If you currently use `$(rev:.r)` in your build number, that won't work correctly if you use GitVersion variables as well due to the delayed expansion of the GitVersion vars.
+**IMPORTANT:** If you currently use `$(rev:.r)` in your build number, that won't work correctly if you use GitVersion variables as well due to the delayed expansion of the GitVersion vars.
 Instead, You might be able to use `$(GitVersion_BuildMetaData)` to achieve a similar result.
 See [Variables](/more-info/variables/) for more info on the variables.

 #### Known limitations
-* Due to [current limitations in TFS2015 On-Prem](https://github.com/Microsoft/vso-agent-tasks/issues/380) it's currently not possible to automatically set the build version in TFS2015 On-Prem.
-Instead a warning similar to `##[warning]Unable to process logging event:##vso[build.updatebuildnumber 1.0.0-unstable.1` is logged.
-* Due to a known limitation in TFS 2015 On-Prem it's currently not possible to use variables added during build in inputs of subsequent build tasks, since the variables are processed at the beginning of the build.
-As a workaround environment variables can be used in custom scripts.

-## Create a NuGet package in TFS
-If you use a Command Line task to build your NuPkg, use `%GITVERSION_NUGETVERSION%` as the version parameter: `nuget.exe pack path\to\my.nuspec -version %GITVERSION_NUGETVERSION%`
+If you are using on premises TFS, make sure you are using at least **TFS 2015 Update 1**, otherwise a few things will not work.